RPalaciosDev/Project2_CST438-01_2252/README.md

 # LoveTiers App

-A modern, mobile-first application for creating and sharing tier lists.
-Built with Expo, React Native, and a microservices architecture.
-Features secure HTTPS communication and OAuth2 authentication.
+A modern application for creating and sharing tier lists in a dating app style.

 ## Table of Contents
 - [Quick Start](#quick-start)